palmenros/react-d3-dag/README.md

   <h3 align="center"><a href="https://forivall.github.io/react-d3-dag/docs">📖 API Documentation (v3)</a></h3>
 </p>

+NOTE: this is a friendly fork of [react-d3-tree], and will pull upstream when possible.
+As such, you may see some references to "tree" in the documentation.

-React D3 Tree is a [React](http://facebook.github.io/react/) component that lets you represent hierarchical data (e.g. family trees, org charts, file directories) as an interactive tree graph with minimal setup, by leveraging the [D3](https://d3js.org/)-[`dag`](https://github.com/erikbrinkman/d3-dag) layout.
+React D3 DAG is a [React](http://facebook.github.io/react/) component that lets you represent directed acyclical data (e.g. dependency graphs, git history) as an interactive graph with minimal setup, by leveraging the [D3](https://d3js.org/)-[`dag`](https://github.com/erikbrinkman/d3-dag) layout.